lcpilling/gwasRtools/README.md

  - Loci are numbered.
 Variants within a locus (i.e., significant below the `p_threshold` and less than `n_bases` from last significant variant).
  - Lead variant for each locus is highlighted where `lead==TRUE` (i.e., smallest p-value for any variant within a locus)

+The HLA region can be treated as one continuous locus by setting `single_hla_locus` to TRUE.

 ### Use LD clumping to identify independent SNPs at the same locus